-PERS members are required to contribute 7.5% of their annual covered salary for the years ended June 30, 2021 and 2020.
+PERS members are required to contribute 7.5% of their annual covered salary for the year ended June 30, 2022.
 The College is required to contribute at an actuarially determined rate.
-During the years ended June 30, 2021 and 2020, the College's annual contributions to PERS were \$1,685,510 and \$1,621,648, respectively.
+During the year ended June 30, 2022, the College's annual contribution to PERS was \$1,721,993.
 The contribution requirements of the plan members and the College are established and may be amended by the State of New Jersey.